 - Optional: sour cream for serving

-- Optional: Serve it with a dollop of sour cream on top.
+- Optional: Serve hot, garnished with a dollop of sour cream.

 - Beef: Opt for a well-marbled cut-like chuck for best results, as it remains tender during slow cooking.

 - Pork: If using pork, the shoulder cut is ideal due to its tenderness and flavor.

 - Hungarian paprika is key for authentic flavor, though a mix of sweet and smoked paprika can be a workaround if needed.

 - Ground caraway seeds are traditional in goulash but can be omitted if unavailable.

 - Browning the meat well before simmering is crucial for a rich flavor base.

 - If the stew seems too thick as it cooks, add a little more beef stock or water.